playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/hit-testing.md

         if (err) return;
         hitTestSource.on('result', function (position, rotation) {
             // position and rotation of a hit test result
-            // based on a ray of input source
+            // based on a ray of an input source
         });
     }
 });